xarantolus/notality/README.md

 | :-------------------------------------------------------: | :--------------------------------------------------------: |
 | ![Note listing](.github/screenshots/listing.png?raw=true) | ![Mobile Menu](.github/screenshots/note-edit.png?raw=true) |

 Notes can be deleted by swiping them to the left or to the right.
+A note can be relocated by holding and moving it to a new position in the list.

 ### Download
 You can [download the APK file from the releases section of this repository](https://github.com/xarantolus/notality/releases/latest).
 Then open it from the file manager to install it.